 - What reporting is required?
 Can the tool support dashboards and reports that you need?
 Will reports require additional development efforts?

 Teams that are resource starved may be able to answer all of the above questions but not spend adequate time to implement everything required to have a fully mature monitoring solution(s).
 If your organization has the time and cycles to spend building an MVP or mature solution on open source tools, building is the right option.

 Conversely, an engineering team may have less time to dedicate to building the solution and need more “out of the box” functionality.
 Specifically, the “designing architecture” considerations can be a large effort, especially for enterprises or customers dealing with a tremendous amount of systems and data.
 In the case of infrastructure, scaling, storage, and performance concerns, SaaS vendors solve many of these concerns as part of their offering.
 An additional benefit to SaaS tools is most vendors have cost models that grow with your monitoring needs.
 So instead of accounting for the scale and cost of built tools, this cost consideration is already built into the SaaS model.

 There are a multitude of monitoring solutions on the market, both open source, and proprietary.
 There are many reasons why an organization will choose multiple tools to complete their monitoring picture, but in doing so, the sprawl creates additional challenges to overcome as detailed above.
 Weigh the pros and cons carefully before implementing your monitoring strategy.

 Logz.io’s goal is to empower engineers to be more effective by providing them with the open source monitoring, troubleshooting and security tools they want to use, with the scalability, add-on features and availability required for monitoring modern IT environments.
-Offering a unified machine data analytics platform based on the ELK Stack and Grafana, Logz.io seeks to help solve the tool sprawl challenge.
+Offering a unified machine data analytics platform for logs and metrics and traces, Logz.io seeks to help solve the tool sprawl challenge.

 More about this goal and our vision in a future article!